 Introduced by Saint Patrick and also known as “Saint Luke’s Cross”, Celtic crosses are beautiful and ornate and are depicted as a standard cross with a circle around the center.
 The circle is believed to represent heaven, earth, and eternal love.

 Representing fertility and life, the Ankh pre-dates the Christian cross and is depicted as a traditional cross with a loop at the top.

-The crucifix is a very prominent in the Catholic, Eastern Catholic and Orthodox churches and symbolizes the body of Jesus Christ being crucified on the cross.
+The crucifix is very prominent in the Catholic, Eastern Catholic, and Orthodox churches and symbolizes the body of Jesus Christ being crucified on the cross.

 Choosing a Cross Tattoo

 While many crosses bear significant Christian or religious beliefs, others offer nothing more than an individual expression of style.

 Gothic and Western rhinestone-enhanced cross designs are fancy takes on the cross and are worn merely for their fashionable statement.